ShawnBeasleyOTRS/doc-installation/content/performance-tuning.rst

       Recommended for large setups.

-You can switch from one back-end to the other on the fly.
-You can switch the backend in the system configuration, and then run this command line utility to put the articles from the database onto the filesystem or the other way around:
+You can switch from one back end to the other on the fly.
+You can switch the back end in the system configuration, and then run this command line utility to put the articles from the database onto the file system or the other way around:

 .. code-block:: bash

    otrs> /opt/otrs/bin/otrs.Console.pl Admin::Article::StorageSwitch --target ArticleStorageFS

-You can use the ``--target`` option to specify the target backend.
+You can use the ``--target`` option to specify the target back end.

 .. note::